Extremal Numbers of Hypergraph Suspensions of Even Cycles: Introduction

 \section{Introduction}

 An $r$-uniform hypergraph, or simply, an $r$-graph $H$ on vertex set $V(H)$ is a subset of $\binom{V(H)}{r}$.
-Given an $r$-graph $H$, the hypergraph Tur\'an problem asks the following question: what is the largest size of an $r$-graph on $n$ vertices that does not contain a copy of $H$ as a subgraph?
+In this work, we denote by $|H|$ the number of edges, or simply, the size of $H$.
+For a fixed $r$-graph $H$, we say that an $r$-graph $G$ is \emph{$H$-free} if $G$ does not contain a copy of $H$ as a subgraph.
+The hypergraph Tur\'an problem asks the following question: what is the largest number of edges in an $H$-free $r$-graph on $n$ vertices?
 This number is known as the Tur\'an number or the extremal number of $H$, and is denoted by $\ex_r(n,H)$.
 The case $r=2$ was first introduced by Tur\'an \cite{turanExtremal1941} in 1941, and several lower and upper bounds on $\ex_r(n,H)$ have been obtained since then for different values of $r$ and $H$.